Repro-1 & Repro-5

 - Product Intelligence Report

 u-he’s Repro bundle contains Repro-1 and Repro-5.
 Two great virtual instruments that call upon the past for analog inspiration.
 Meticulously modelling two famous synthesizers.
 Repro-1 is a fierce monosynth: hardworking, raw sounding and immediately playable.
-The classic design is simple and intuitive but belies a deep feature set capable of a wide range of sounds.
+The classic design is simple and intuitive but a deep feature set makes Repro-1 capable of a wide range of sounds.
 Repro-5 is the new polyphonic addition.
-It has a lot in common with Repro-1, a similar design and features plus shared sonic DNA.
-But Repro-5 introduces new flavors, most notably an ability to play lush chords or thick unison leads, while keeping the authentic analog sound.
+It has a lot in common with Repro-1, a similar design and features; but, Repro-5 introduces new flavors, most notably an ability to play lush chords and big unison leads, while keeping the authentic analog sound.

 Getting into itRepro-1